MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Refactor `isEitherAdvantageOrWin` method's name to `isAdvantageOrWin`
   - Extract `isAdvantageOrWin` logic into a method call `advantageOrWinMessage`
   - Extract final return message into a method called `playersScore`
+  - Extract `playersScore` duplicated logic into a new method called `playerScore`
+    - Extract `firstPlayer` logic